What Is Amniocentesis?

-Examining a sample of the amniotic fluid lets doctors test things in the fluid, such as cells shed by the fetus that contain genetic information.
-Second-trimester amniocentesis is most often used to identify:
+Doctors test things in the amniotic fluid sample, such as cells shed by the fetus that contain genetic information.
+Second-trimester amniocentesis (am-nee-oh-sen-TEE-sis) is most often done to check for:

-Doctors might use this test later in the pregnancy (in the third trimester) to check for infection and Rh incompatibility.
-This test can also reveal if a baby's lungs are strong enough to allow the baby to breathe normally after birth.
-This can help doctors make decisions about inducing labor or trying to prevent labor, depending on the situation.
+Doctors might do this test later in pregnancy (in the third trimester) to check for infection and Rh incompatibility.
+It also can show if a baby's lungs are strong enough for the baby to breathe normally after birth.
+This can help doctors make decisions about inducing labor or trying to prevent early labor, depending on the situation.
 For instance, if a mother's water breaks early, the health care provider might try to delay delivering the baby to allow the lungs to mature.